JarbasAl/mycroft-catalan.conf/readme.md

 ```

-Now you can wake up mycroft in catalan! "ey ordenador, desperta"
+Now you can wake up mycroft in catalan! "hey mycroft, desperta"

 # Final config